How To Say HELLO in Different Languages → 200+ Ways! (With Pronunciation)

 - pronto — when answering the phone in Italia.

-Italian (Italiano) is a Romance language of the Indo-European language family spoken by over 90 million people, the vast majority of which are in Italy, Sicily and Sardinia.
-It is the official language of Italy, San Marino, and the Vatican City.
+Italian (Italiano) is a Romance language of the Indo-European language family spoken by over 90 million people, the vast majority of which are in Italy, Sicily, and Sardinia.
+Often considered to be the most beautiful language, it is the official language of Italy, San Marino, and the Vatican City.

 Say hello in Japanese: